 Converting polar coordinates to rectangular is a deceptively simple operation that underpins a vast ecosystem of software—from robot arm controllers that map joint angles to end‑effector positions, to game engines that translate polar weapon ranges into screen coordinates, to GIS platforms that convert geodesic data into planar maps.
 The core math is immutable:

-x = r · cos θ, y = r · sin θ It's one of those things that adds up.
-And it works..
+x = r · cos θ, y = r · sin θ And that's really what it comes down to..

-What differentiates a solid implementation from a brittle one are the small choices you make:
+What differentiates a dependable implementation from a brittle one are the small choices you make:

 - Unit discipline – always keep track of radians vs. degrees.